zendesk/zendesk_api_client_php/README.md

   * Refer to the docs for details, including allowed sort fields
 * Combine everything: `$params = ['page[size]' => 2, 'sort' => 'updated_at', 'extra' => 'param'];`

+**Note**: Refer to the documentation for the correct params for sorting with the pagination type you're using.

 ##### Iterator API call response

 The latest response is exposed in the iterator at `$iterator->latestResponse()`.
 This could come handy for debugging.